sl4m/sl4m.github.com/_posts/2010-08-21-rails-3-rc-on-windows-using-rubyinstaller-192.markdown

 Installing Ruby using RubyInstaller should be straight forward.
 The installer automatically defaults the path to *C:\Ruby192*.
 If you have used DevKit in the past, you'll notice this DevKit requires a different way to install.
 I highly recommend following the instructions [here](http://wiki.github.com/oneclick/rubyinstaller/development-kit).
 You'll need to remove the old DevKit install for other Ruby installations and install the new DevKit using the *dk.rb* script.

-Install Rails 3 using the *--pre* parameter.
+Install Rails 3 using the *--pre* parameter.  *Update:* --pre is no longer necessary now that Rails 3 is official

 {% highlight text %}
 c:\devkit>gem install rails --pre